stripe/veneur/README.md

 Veneur adheres to [the official DogStatsD datagram format](http://docs.datadoghq.com/guides/dogstatsd/#datagram-format) with the exceptions below:

 * The tag `veneurlocalonly` is stripped and influences forwarding behavior, as discussed below.
+* The tag `veneurglobalonly` is stripped and influences forwarding behavior, as discussed below.

 ## Global Aggregation